 Almonds are an incredible source of vitamins and minerals, namely Vitamin E and manganese.
 They are packed with many important B-complex vitamins such as riboflavin, niacin, thiamine, panothenic acid, vitamin B-6, and folate.

 Almonds are GLUTEN FREE!
-This recipe is great for children with ADHD or ASD (Autism Spectrum Disorder).
 It’s the perfect alternative for parents following a gluten and casein free (GFCF) diet for their children.

-For this recipe, you will need ALMOND MEAL (not Almond Flour).
-Almond meal is finely crushed almonds–that’s all!
+For this recipe, you will need ALMOND MEAL (Almond meal is finely crushed almonds–that’s all!) or Almond Flour (as long as it is 100% almonds!)
 I use almond meal as a substitute in many recipes that call for white flour and/or bread crumbs.
-(You can purchase almond meal at Trader Joe’s in 1 lb. bags where it is very reasonably priced and budget friendly.)

 1 cup almond meal